How A Time Management Makeover Made My Life More Bearable

 Advertisement

-As I struggled with these extremes, I asked for guidance from one of Refinery29's go-to mental health experts, Moraya Seeger DeGeare, LMFT, the in-house relationship expert for the couples app Paired.
-"You have to say 'yes, I don't like that I'm feeding into this capitalist system, but I still have to pay the rent,'" DeGeare says.
+As I struggled with these extremes, I asked for guidance from mental health expert Moraya Seeger DeGeare.
+"You have to say 'Yes, I don't like that I'm feeding into this capitalist system, but I still have to pay the rent,'" DeGeare says.
 "I have to find a way to balance these two truths.
 I can do this by asking: What do I need, based on what I believe, and what just needs to get done?
-What behaviors do I use to ensure I have the time and energy to accommodate both?
-What behaviors are and aren't serving me?"
+What behaviours do I use to ensure I have the time and energy to accommodate both?
+What behaviours are and aren't serving me?"

 Stop telling yourself there are only 24 hours in a day.